Chef Vikas Chawla

 MOSAIC: Can millets realistically replace rice and wheat in our diets, or is that overhyped given production limits?

 Chef Vikas: Millets are climate-resilient; they need less water, grow in poor soils, and can tolerate extreme conditions.
-Unlike wheat and rice (C3 grasses), millets are C4 grasses.
-For a country facing groundwater depletion and climate uncertainty, millets are not alternatives—they are solutions.
+Unlike wheat and rice (which are C3 grasses), millets are C4 grasses.
+For a country facing groundwater depletion and climate uncertainty, millets are not alternatives – they are solutions.
 Shifting even one meal from rice to millets can reduce water stress and improve nutrition.
-Rice needs 6,000–8,000 litres of water per kg, while millets require only about 200 litres.
-Once you factor in environmental costs, wheat and rice are far costlier than they appear.
+Rice needs 6,000–8,000 litres of water per killogram, while millets require only about 200 litres.
+Once environmental costs are factored in, wheat and rice are far costlier than they appear.

 MOSAIC: What have we forgotten about millets as part of our heritage, and what traditions should we urgently bring back?

 Chef Vikas: My work aligns with the UN Sustainable Development Goals, focusing on promoting sustainably grown foods like millets.
-Sustainability does not mean giving up on taste—food should remain enjoyable and culturally connected.
+Sustainability does not mean sacrificing taste – food should remain enjoyable and culturally connected.
 The right food choices nourish both our bodies and the land.
-We must revive the traditions where millets were integral to our daily diets, as they were for our grandparents.
+We must revive the traditions where millets were integral to daily diets, as they were for our grandparents.
 This reconnection is vital for both health and heritage.

 MOSAIC: What innovative techniques or flavour fusions do you use to make millets exciting and accessible, especially for urban audiences or global palates?

-Chef Vikas: I’ve adapted nearly every major Indian cuisine to use millets—dosas, chaat, tandoori parathas, and even gluten-free desserts.
+Chef Vikas: I’ve adapted a wide range of Indian cuisine to use millets – dosas, chaat, tandoori parathas, and even gluten-free desserts.
 For rural communities, I promote parathas like bajra pumpkin and jowar pumpkin, and pulao made with various millets.
 For urban audiences, I create millet-based salads, cookies, and puddings.
 Recent innovations include millet sushi and ragi thin-crust pizza.
-The goal is to make millets not just healthy, but also exciting and approachable for everyone.
+The goal is to make millets not just healthy, but also exciting and accessible for everyone.

 MOSAIC: What specific strategies can be used to boost millet promotion effectively through recipes, policy, or community efforts?